RSRef Real space refinement: atomic structure vs. map

 Credits

-This is a new implementation of theory laid out in Chapman 1995, programmed by Michael Chapman.
+This started a new implementation of theory laid out in Chapman 1995, then substantially extended by Michael Chapman.

 Form factor tables have been modified from the CCP4 and TNT distributions.
 Andrew Trzynkaa assisted in programming methods to read the form factors.